temporalio/documentation/docs-src/references/events.md

 This [Event](/concepts/what-is-an-event) type indicates that an [Activity Task Execution](/concepts/what-is-an-activity-task-execution) was started.
 The SDK Worker picked up the Activity Task and started processing the [Activity](/concepts/what-is-an-activity) invocation.
-The ActivityTaskStarted event is written into Workflow history when your activity completes or fails after all of its retries.
+The ActivityTaskStarted event is written into Workflow Event History when the Activity completes or fails after all of its retries.
 It may be counter-intuitive that this happens after the final Activity Event (like [ActivityTaskCompleted](/references/events#activitytaskcompleted) or [ActivityTaskFailed](/references/events#activitytaskfailed)).
 Don't be misled into thinking that the activity is failing.